capensis/canopsis/doc/sakura/TR/tr__pbehaviors.rst

 Event Filter
 ^^^^^^^^^^^^

-The current event filter engine must be compliant with Pbehaviors.
+The event filter handle one or several events thanks to a filter and apply action(s) to these events The current event filter engine must be compliant with Pbehaviors.

-An event filter is composed of
+Actually, an event filter is composed of

 * A filter
 * A list of actions

-The event filter must now provide a way to match pbehaviors
+The event filter must now provide a way to match pbehaviors you implement, so it has to become

 * A filter
 * A list of within/without pbehaviors
 * A list of actions

+This new point let the user include pbehaviors to handle or not an event.
+For example, if an event match the given filter AND this event is included in pbehavior1 OR this event is not included in pbehavior2, then the event filter handle this event and apply given actions.

-You have to add a new method in the manager, **check_pbehaviors** with following args :
+In order to add this new point in event filter, you have to add a new method in the manager, **check_pbehaviors** with following args :

 * entity_id
 * in=[ pbehavior_name, ]